-Libraries shared by both versions of the UML Profile for Core Components.
+Libraries shared by both versions of the UML Profile for

+Core Components.

 Library Description CCLibrary The CCTS core component library.
 CDTLibrary The CCTS core datatype library.
 It contains basic datatypes such as Amount, Code, Text and Graphic.
 BIELibrary A Business library containing ABIE entities based on CCLibrary components.
 The entities can be composed using the Schema Composer.
 These can also be modeled using the UML modeling tools available for the technology.
 DOCLibrary A Package typically used for the modeling of Message Assemblies.
-You can generate the schema for a Message Assembly by loading it into the Schema Composer here:
+You can generate the schema for a Message Assembly by loading it into the Schema Composer versions, NDR 3.0 and NDR 2.1.
+Both profiles describe a common set of libraries, with some differences, as described here: